Critical thinking

 Online adaption:

 Create a whiteboard with one of the various whiteboard tools.
-Put “strongly agree” and “strongly disagree” on either side of the whiteboard and let students place themselves somewhere in between.
+Label one side “strongly agree” and the other “strongly disagree”.
+Ask students to place themselves along the continuum to indicate their stance.

 External link:

-- Students form a line in the classroom.
+- Ask students to form a line in the classroom.

-- Start a discussion with the students on their views and opinions on the topic.
+- Facilitate a discussion by inviting students to share their views and opinions.

 Peer review